Øivind Wilhelmsen

 Latest news

-New article on DFT and interfacial properties of hydrogen
+New article on the properties of PEG oligomers

-New article on DFT and interfacial properties of hydrogen
+New article on the properties of PEG oligomers